wentasah/boardproxy/README.md

 that defines your boards and run the *boardproxy daemon*.
 Then use the *boardproxy in client mode* to connect to the board.

+You can start by looking at [example configuration files](./configs) or continue reading below.

 ## Quick start

 A simple configuration file (`config.toml`) can look like this: